 a.
 Take your mind off it

 Do not think about not doing the prohibited, instead just take a deep breath and focus your mind elsewhere.
 You cannot overcome thoughts of non-action by thinking about not acting on it.
 You must simply, gently, shift the spotlight of your thoughts.
 Change the scenery, get up, move around, win over a distraction with another one, a better one, if necessary.
 Do whatever it takes but do not give in to the temptation.

 b.
 Exercise patience (postpone)

 This method is more powerful than you might think.
 Just give your mind a bait, tell your mind that you will revisit the idea after an hour or two hours or something like that.
 Just let the storm of distraction pass, let your thoughts settle, let your mind calm down.
 If you can rein the horses while distraction comes attacking, you will remain focused, winning the battle.
-You will emerge a winner, stronger and a more confident person.
+You will emerge a winner, stronger, and more confident person.

 Now, regardless of the nature of distraction, let me share with you the two most potent questions you can ask yourself to help you make the right decision, always.
 Yes, always.

 1. Is this my best move?

 A chess grandmaster unfailingly asks one question before making each move in chess, and that is, is this my best move?
 That often prompts the player to think more, think better, think out-of-the-box, and come up with extraordinary moves.
 Before you give in to a temptation, just before you decide to do something, a moment before taking an action, ask yourself: is this my best move, or, can I play better?
 If you are honest with yourself, you will find it easy to dissipate your distractions with minimal effort.